 You have how many retirement accounts?
-It’s really easy to have multiple retirement accounts out there from previous employers and feel overwhelmed with keeping track of them.
+It’s really easy to have multiple 401(k)s out there from previous employers and feel overwhelmed with keeping track of them.
 Whether you have one or many accounts floating around out there, this guide will help you determine what your options are.

 Step 1.
 Find Out Where Your Old Account is Held.

 The easiest way to find this out is to check for an old statement.
 Most statements should come through the mail on at least a quarterly basis.
 If you haven’t received recent statements, then you may have previously enrolled in electronic statements.
 If neither of these options bares fruit, then you might have to do additional research.
 If you still are in contact with previous coworkers, see if they know the company that holds your old employers’ retirement account.
 You can also contact your old employers’ HR department.

 If your old employer allows you to keep your account within their plan, then you may want to review the investment options that they provide.
 It is possible they may have better investment choices than what your new employer provides.
 Although they may allow you to keep your account within their plan, you will not be eligible to make new contributions.

 - Expense Ratio – No your retirement account is not free, the cost of your retirement account is hidden in your investments.
 Expense ratios can vary greatly from 0.01% to over 2%.
 The average tends to be north of 1%, but have been slightly improving recently.

 - Historical Track Record – Though past performance is not indicative of future performance, it still is a little more comforting to see that the investment has performed in the ballpark of similar asset classes.

 - Asset Classes– Generally, it is recommended to diversify your investments across many asset classes so that you’re not overexposed or underexposed to market losses and market growth.
 One problem that occurs within employers’ retirement accounts is that they provide great investment choices for only a few asset classes, but then have poor options in others.
 Example: US Small Companies or International Investments with high fees or poor management